Queensland private and state school staff made 12,339 reports of suspected child abuse during the period 1 July 2009 - 31 March 2010.

 I didn't think so, you ...

-Despite the amount of money that teachers spend on union fees, they run the other way if allegations are made against you.
+Despite the amount of money that teachers spend on union fees, the union run the other way if allegations are made against you.

 People with issues can misinterpret when reporting innocent actions ...